 Blackboard is used by your instructors to organize course materials.
-Blackboard may be accessed by currently enrolled students through the My UACCM Portal.
+Blackboard may be accessed by currently enrolled students through myapps.microsoft.com.

 LIBRARY WEB PAGE

 The UACCM Academic Commons web page allows users to search for material within the library's print and digital holdings, access research assistance, connect with tutoring services, and view the operating hours of the Academic Commons.